mauriciomani/NFL-running-backs-height/README-en.md

 #Translations:
 * [Español](README.md)
 * [English](README-en.md)
-There is no translation on plots' title.
+There is no translation on plots titles.

-## The idea ant the article
+## The idea and the article
 In the season of 2013 only two of the top ten best running backs measured more than 6 foot: Adrian Peterson & Arian Foster.
 NFL is characterized for having tall and big players but that is not necessarily true for running backs.
 First: Too tall players are not wanted because they are an easy target behind the line.
 Shorter running backs can hide behind big players, "the line".
-A low center of gravity is also wanted.
+Second: A low center of gravity is also wanted.

 Has NFL changed since its beginning?
 Yes and a lot.
-But, how they have changed?
+But, how have they changed?
 Learning from the past. the idea of analizing running backs´ database comes from an article wrote by `bleacherreport.com`.
 Has NFL learned from the past?
 Do we have the best possible running backs?
 BJKissel tried to design
 the best possible running back, based on height, weight and speed.
 He took as reference 2013 running backs.